Skanderbeg's rebellion

+Skanderbeg's revolt represented a reaction by sections of local society and feudal lords against the loss of privilege and the exactions of the Ottoman government which they resented.
 Because of the frequent conflicts between rival families in Albania during Skanderbeg's rebellion, particularly between Skanderbeg and Lekë Dukagjini, Albanian studies scholar Robert Elsie described the period as more of an Albanian civil war.
-However, Skanderbeg reconciled with Lekë in 1453 and re-allied with Gjergj Arianiti in 1456, following the end of relations with both parties around 1459.
+However, Skanderbeg reconciled with Lekë in 1453 and re-allied with Gjergj Arianiti in 1456.